Kingdom of Bamum: History

-German invasion
+German annexation

 The Bamun kingdom voluntarily became part of German Kamerun in 1884 during the reign of Mfon Nsangou.
 During his reign, Bamum fought a war with the Nso.
 By the end of the conflict, the king was killed, and his head was carried off by the Nso.
 Immediately after, one of the king's wives, Njapdunke, took over the kingdom's government with her lover Gbetnkom Ndo`mbue.
 (Gbetnkom was not the mfon as there was another Gbetnkom who was the son of Mfon Mbuembue the great conqueror.)
 After the death of Mfon Mbuembue, there was no male heir to inherit his throne.
 Njapdunke took over for some time but failed to represent the king.
 She was removed and it was thought that one of the king's sons Mbetnkom was at a village called Massagham for treatment.
 He was brought back and became Mfon Mbetnkom.

 Mbetnkom was a short man, a dictator who had the legs of those who were taller than him chopped off.
 This was a practice that cost his life during a hunting training session.
 After his death, his little son, Mbienkuo succeeded him.
 He was too young to rule.
 It became a habit for him to want to know who was his father amongst the people who were taking guards behind him.
 His court led by Ngouoh became doubtful and thought the boy may eventually learn that they are the people who killed his father.
 Mfon Mbienkuo was carried away and killed in a place called "Mfe shut Mfon mbwere."
 The throne remained vacant for some time and Ngouoh, the leader of the court ultimately became Mfon.
 He unfortunately was not a descendant of king Mbuembue.
 He was a Bamileke slave.
 Ngouoh was not welcome by his subjects and decided to move the palace to his own location.
 Mfon Ngouoh was later chased away after a fierce fight between him and the followers of Mbuembue.
 Nsangou, a grandson of Mbuembue became king.